Tax Credits Pages

 Adoption Tax Credit

-See more information on children tax credits and tax credits for parents with dependents and children.
+See more information on children tax savings and tax credits for parents with dependents and children.

 Credit for the Elderly and Disabled

 You may be able to claim the Credit for the Elderly or the Disabled if you are 65 years of age or older or if you retired on total and permanent disability and have taxable income.
-To take the credit, your income must not exceed certain limits.
+To take the credit, your income must not exceed certain limits described on the linked page.

 Earned Income Tax Credit